 Check your set up, even if you’ve been riding your bike a while

-Follow the intro videos about setting the seat height and depth (Christine has a great one here), and know that one of the most common setup errors that go unnoticed is that people don’t have the seat high enough.
+Follow the intro videos about setting the seat height and depth, and know that one of the most common setup errors that go unnoticed is that people don’t have the seat high enough.

 As you get in better shape your preferences will change over time, someone that you might not have liked when you first started could be your new favorite.